ischlo/QUANT_at/README.md

 <!-- badges: end -->

-The goal of CASA_quant is to document the process of building large scale networks, routing and gravity modelling with R. Some of the data necessary to run these scripts requires specific access authorizations that can be obtained by registering with an institution on the UKDataService website and then downloading the census flows at MSOA level from WICID.
+The goal of CASA_quant is to document the process of building large scale networks, routing and gravity modelling with R.

+# General overview

-# Downloading networks
+## Downloading networks

 Up to a certain scale, like a big city, the regular packages handle the task pretty well.
 One like